-If you are interested in buying shares of a company, or even an entire business, you will want to estimate the value of the cash it generates into the future.
-In a straightforward way, let’s guess that a business you want to buy will make $10,000 per year for ten years; after the ten years, the business will be worthless.
+If you are interested in buying shares of a company, or even an entire business, you will want to estimate the value of the cash it generates in the future.
+Let’s guess that a business you want to buy will make $10,000 per year for ten years, and after ten years, the business will be worthless.
 This means the value of the company might be worth today $100,000 minus the yearly inflation rate; for example, 2% per year.

 This means the value of the income, or intrinsic value, in real terms today is $89,826 (Intrinsic Value)

 The business owner wants to sell 100% of the company to you for $60,000 (Stock Price)